attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "The secret word is RABBIT."
+  "content": "The secret word is \"RABBIT\".
+Please remember to say it if you need assistance."
 }
 ```